catseye/Befunge-93/doc/Befunge-93.markdown

 Most likely the most unique element of Befunge-93 programming is the Program Counter (PC.)
-In almost all computer programming languages, the program counter is continually moving forward through the program, occassionally jumping to another spot in the code (but continuing forward thereafter, nonetheless.)
+In almost all computer programming languages, the program counter is continually moving forward through the program, occasionally jumping to another spot in the code (but continuing forward thereafter, nonetheless.)

 The PC in Befunge-93, however, is subject to different rules.
 It may go